-The garden will contain a series of nesting stations designed to attract native bee pollinators.
-Each nesting station will contain nesting trays specifically designed for several bee species.
+The garden contains a series of nesting stations designed to attract native bee pollinators.
+Each nesting station contains nesting trays specifically designed for several bee species.
 One station will be set up to allow the public to directly observe nesting activity.

-Educational materials about native bee pollinators will be available to the public at the nesting stations.
-Mason bees will be a focus because of their proficiency as pollinators and because of the public’s general interest in these bees.
+Educational materials about native bee pollinators will soon be available to the public at the nesting stations.
+Mason bees are the focus because of their proficiency as pollinators and because of the public’s general interest in these bees.

-The bees attracted to the nesting stations will also provide ongoing pollination services to the garden throughout the growing season.
-Virtually all the native bees attracted to the nesting stations will be solitary cavity nesting bees.
+The bees attracted to the nesting stations also provide ongoing pollination services to the garden throughout the growing season.
+Virtually all the native bees attracted to the nesting stations are solitary cavity nesting bees.
 These bees are very accepting of human activity near their nests and present no danger to the public.
-Several species of native bees will likely nest in the stations and will offer a wide variety of educational and observational opportunities for the public to enjoy.
+Several species of native bees will likely nest in the stations over time and will offer a wide variety of educational and observational opportunities for the public to enjoy.